westonganger/paper_trail-association_tracking/README.md

 1. Create a `version_associations` table
 2. Set `PaperTrail.config.track_associations = true` (e.g. in an initializer)

-Both will be done for you automatically if you install PaperTrail with the `--with_associations` option
-(e.g. `rails generate paper_trail:install --with-associations`)
+Both will be done for you automatically if you run the PaperTrail-AssociationTracking generator (e.g. `rails generate paper_trail_association_tracking:install`)

 If you want to add this functionality after the initial installation, you will need to create the `version_associations` table manually, and you will need to